Gene-Weaver/VoucherVisionGO/webpage/README.md

 - **OCR Only Mode**: When enabled, only performs OCR without additional processing
 - **Concurrent Requests**: Control how many images are processed simultaneously (higher values increase speed but may encounter rate limiting)
 - **Prompt Template**: Customize how the API processes extracted text

+## Picking LLMs
+Use Gemini-2.0-Flash for most cases.
+Only use Gemini-2.5-Pro if you are using a "thinking-model" prompt like SLTP_vM_geolocate_flag_multispecimen.yaml
+- **Geolocation with SLTP_vM_geolocate_flag_multispecimen.yaml**: This is experimental, but pretty impressive.
+The LLM queries Google based on label text and finds the most reasonable coordinates.
+This is triggered if the label lacks explicit coordinates.
+The LLM should act conservatively, not assigning coordinates unless there is a specific landmark/locality; sometimes it will not return coordinates.
+You can tell if the LLM performed geolocation because there will be decimal coordinates but not verbatim coordinates.

+## Picking OCR Engines
+All supported models work well, but each can fail in some circumstances.
+Gemini models are useful for OCR because their large context windows allow us to upload high resolution images.
+The Flash models though might have internal compression as a cost-saving measure, while the Pro models seem to always use the full resolution image.
+- **Best for Handwriting**: Gemini-2.5-Pro
+- **Best for Printed Text**: Gemini-2.0-Flash, Gemini-2.5-Pro
+- **Best for Flagging Image Components**: Gemini-2.5-Pro
+- **Best for Following Instructions**: Gemini-2.5-Pro
+- **Best for Bulk Processing**: Gemini-2.5-Pro **AND** Gemini-2.0-Flash together.
+Even though this costs more, using both models maximizes the chance that all text (especially handwriting) is identified.

 ## Results Visualization